-Hospital patients 'being charged up to £7.99 for a tube of toothpaste'
+WH Smith blames computer glitch after hospital patients charged £7.99 for toothpaste

 -

-WH Smith is reviewing the prices of toiletries for sale in hospitals after details of heavy mark-ups for essentials including nappies, mouthwash and other essentials emerged in The Telegraph.
+WH Smith has said a computer error resulted in some toiletries in hospitals being sold at almost eight times the high street price, and has vowed to donate any extra profits made to charity.

-In an interview with the same paper, Simon Stevens, head of the NHS said: "These retailers should think again about jacked-up prices which affect poorly patients, their family visitors, and hardworking hospital staff."
+The newsagent announced on Friday it was conducting a review after it emerged that tubes of Colgate toothpaste were being sold for £7.99 in its hospital kiosks.

-WH Smith has outlets at 129 hospitals across the country.
+It has outlets in 129 hospitals across the country.

 At its store at Pinderfields Hospital, part of Mid Yorkshire Hospital trust, a 75g tube of Colgate toothpaste was on sale for £7.99, when the same product can be bought for 99p in Superdrug and £1 in Sainsbury's.